 MHRT/C is suggested for students seeking employment within Maine but not planning to attend graduate school.
-See page 110 of the catalog for more information.
+See page 123 of the catalog for more information.

-Total credits required for degree: 120 Minimum cumulative GPA for graduation: 2.00 Cumulative GPA for major requirements: 2.25
+Total credits required for degree: 120 Minimum cumulative GPA for graduation: 2.00

 \\Courses contribute to MHRT Certification